mananshah99/contest/README.md

 project-euler
 =============

 Solution code to problems on www.projecteuler.net.
-Individual problem solution code can be found in the problem files (ProblemXXX), and the executable file for java solutions can can be found at ProjectEuler.java.
+Individual problem solution code can be found in the problem files (ProblemXXX), and the executable file for Java solutions can can be found at ProjectEuler.java.

 A few notes:
   - Languages used include Java (primarily), Haskell, and C++